Apprenticeships

 Apprenticeship Boost is a payment to help employers keep and take on new apprentices.

-The payment is made directly to employers.
+The payment is made directly to eligible employers by the Ministry of Social Development.

 What qualification do you get on completing a New Zealand Apprenticeship?